React Native Application Integration¶

 - Navigate to RUM > Create > React Native.

-- Create two separate applications for React Native Android and React Native iOS to receive RUM data from the Android and iOS platforms respectively.
+- Create two separate applications for React Native Android and React Native iOS to receive RUM data from Android and iOS platforms respectively.

 - Enter the corresponding application name and application ID for each platform's application.